otto-de/b2b-design-system/packages/tokens/README.md

 ### base file
-This file contains raw values and can be extended if there are new values that need to be added
+This file contains raw values and can be extended if there are new values that need to be added Update the docs here if new colors are added, packages/core-components/src/docs/tokens/color.stories.tsx

 ### .default files
 This files will output the default tokens for a normal theme*.